11 Songs That Brought People Out of Comas

 3. The Song: The Mack & Mabel soundtrack

-The Story: John Flynn, a London-based marketing executive, had three heart bypass operations in less than 24 hours last summer.
+The Story: John Flynn, a London-based marketing executive, had three heart bypass operations in less than 24 hours in 2012.
 Shortly thereafter, he fell into a coma as a result of severe internal bleeding.
 He had been unresponsive for six days—until one of his sons started playing music for his father from his iPod.
 When they settled on Mack & Mabel, a musical about old Hollywood, Flynn started “tap dancing on the end of the bed.”

 Flynn, who happens to invest in West End productions, later received the opportunity to invest in the off-West End “Mack & Mabel.”
 While he doesn’t usually put money into off-West End shows, he made an exception this time.